Justin Smoak: Milwaukee Brewers

 On December 19, 2019, Smoak signed a one-year, $5 million contract with the Milwaukee Brewers.
 Smoak was designated for assignment by the Brewers on September 3, 2020.
 To that point, he had hit .186/.262/.381 with five home runs over 126 plate appearances.
 He was released on September 7.

 San Francisco Giants

 On September 9, 2020, Smoak signed a minor league contract with the San Francisco Giants.
 Smoak was selected to the active roster the next day.
 After going hitless in six at-bats, the Giants designated Smoak for assignment on September 21.
 On September 23, Smoak was released.

 Yomiuri Giants

 On January 7, 2021, Smoak signed with the Yomiuri Giants of Nippon Professional Baseball (NPB).
 On June 18, Smoak decided to leave the Giants and Japan in order to return to the United States to be with his family.
 In 34 games with Yomiuri, Smoak batted .272/.336/.482 with 7 home runs and 14 RBI.

 Personal life

 In November 2010, Smoak married his high school sweetheart, Kristin Bevacqua.
 They have two daughters.
-In April 2011, Smoak's father, with whom he had been very close, died of cancer.
+In April 2011, Smoak's father, Keith, with whom he had been very close, died of cancer.